 - It comprises 36 member countries each for a three-year term.
 They are elected by the ECOSOC.

-- It has more than 30 ‘National Committees’ that implements its mission via programmes that are developed in tandem with the host country’s government.
+- It has more than 30 ‘National Committees’ that implements its mission via programs that are developed in tandem with the host country’s government.

-- UNICEF relies on government and private funding and contributions for all its activities and various programmes.
+- UNICEF relies on government and private funding and contributions for all its activities and various programs.

 - The five core values of UNICEF are:

-To know more about Important Headquarters of international Organizations, check the linked article.
+To know more about the Important Headquarters of International Organizations, check the linked article.

 UNICEF and India